Inventory valuation methods: FIFO & LIFO (with examples)

 - The possibility to manipulate the income

-Which inventory valuation method is most popular and why to choose it?
+Which inventory valuation method to use?

 Realizing the importance of inventory valuation we have tried to introduce you to the essence of FIFO and LIFO and the main difference between them.
 Although we have spoken about the advantages of both methods, the certain method every company chooses to value its inventory costs depends on the company location and of course own preferences.
 Surely, both methods assume inventory is sold in certain orders.
 However, FIFO is considered to be the most preferred and profitable method of COGS than LIFO as it shows the real state of your costs and profit.